bolonobolo/buffer_overflow/Windows/README.md

 # Buffer Overflow
 Buffer Overflow repo for hackit talks

-Here you can find documentation, notes and scripts for talks on Buffer Overflow in Hackmeeting
+Here you can find documentation, notes and scripts for the Windows Buffer Overflow talk in Hackmeeting

 ## Binaries and source code
 Here you can find the .exe, the .dll and the source code of the vulnerable daemon used in the talk.<br>